With advancements in technology, mankind now has ways to extend life beyond that which nature allows.

 Julio Portalatin, the CEO of Mercer, spoke out and shared his thoughts on the subject.
 Governments would have to extend benefits for older workers in a “fiscally responsible” manner, according to Portalatin.

 His suggestions include raising the retirement age so that an aging population does not affect the workforce too much.
 Other options include encouraging more women to join the workforce.

-Another one of Portalatin’s recommendations is to set aside a portion of employees’ salaries as savings.
+Portalatin’s recommends setting aside a portion of employees’ salaries as savings too.
 Workers could opt out if they wish.
-With a plan like this, employees would have more awareness about their pension plans.
+With such a plan, employees would have more awareness of their pension.
 This could lead to a higher percentage of salaries kept as savings.